-The idea behind microservices is that some types of applications become easier to build and maintain when they are broken down into smaller, composable pieces which work together.
-Each component is developed separately, and the application is then simply the sum of its constituent components.
+The central idea behind microservices is that some types of applications become easier to build and maintain when they are broken down into smaller, composable pieces which work together.
+Each component is continuously developed and separately maintained, and the application is then simply the sum of its constituent components.
 This is in contrast to a traditional, "monolithic" application which is all developed all in one piece.

 Is this a new concept?

 The idea of separating applications into smaller parts is nothing new; there are other programming paradigms which address this same concept, such as Service Oriented Architecture (SOA).
-What may be new are some of the tools and techniques used to deliver on the promise of microservices.
+However, recent technology advances coupled with an increasing expectation of integrated "digital experiences" have given rise to a new breed of development tools and techniques used to meet the needs of modern business applications.

 Microservices depend not just on the technology being set up to support this concept, but on an organization having the culture, know-how, and structures in place for development teams to be able to adopt this model.
 Microservices are a part of a larger shift in IT departments towards a DevOps culture, in which development and operations teams work closely together to support an application over its lifecycle, and go through a rapid or even continuous release cycle rather than a more traditional long cycle.